OPEN-NEXT/OKH-LOSH/OSH_metadata.md

   - to be parsed from source URLs
 - status
   - to be assessed judging from version (0.x.x; beta) or source URL (dev branch) or the presence of an attestation URL
+- version/fork/variant of another OSHM/POSH
+  - version, URL, presence of other _very_ similar OSH in the knowledge base